marius-tw/pact-example/README.md

 This is an example for using ConsumerDrivenContractTesting between two backend-services and one frontend.

-## Local
+## Start local

-- `cd storage-service && ./gradlew bootRun` will start the provider application on port `8080`
+- `cd storage-service && ./gradlew bootRun` will start the provider application on port `8081`
-- `cd shopping-cart-service && ./gradlew bootRun` will start the consumer application on port `8081`
+- `cd shopping-cart-service && ./gradlew bootRun` will start the consumer application on port `8082`

-Triggering provider-endpoint:
+- `cd storage-ui && yarn start` will start the ui on port `3000`

+Triggering provider-endpoint of the `storage-service`:

 - `curl http://localhost:8081/items-available` should return